vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 carbohydrate-rich meal.
 It is relatively low in a rested fasting state and can dip even lower during exercise.

-## The four main players in insulin: pancreas, liver, muscle, and adipose tissue
+## The four main players: pancreas, liver, muscle, and adipose tissue

 ### Pancreas (secretes insulin)